Cork Business Innovation Centre

 CorkBIC is a private-sector led organisation, specifically set up to identify and build knowledge intensive companies based on promising technology and capable innovative people.
 It plays a hands-on role helping entrepreneurs navigate the minefield of raising finance, sorting out business propositions, arranging agreements with shareholders and investors, and, perhaps most important of all, finding customers.

 The purpose of the SME Credit Guarantee Scheme is to encourage additional lending to SMEs, not to substitute for conventional lending that would otherwise have taken place.
 Businesses seeking to avail of the guarantee scheme can approach a participating bank.
 Participating lenders will make all decisions on lending.
-Initially Ulster Bank, Bank of Ireland and AIB will participate in the Scheme.
+Ulster Bank and Bank of Ireland participate in the Scheme.

 The Community Foundation for Ireland